krestfield/docs/certdog/certdog_ha_config.md

 Enter a strong password and issue the certificate.

-Follow the [guide here](https://krestfield.github.io/docs/certdog/update_the_db_certificate.html) to set this as the new DB password.
+Follow the [guide here](https://krestfield.github.io/docs/certdog/update_the_db_certificate.html) to set this as the new DB certificate.